 Class D Driver’s License

-After 12 months with a Level One Permit, a teen driver who is at least 17 years old can graduate to a Class D Driver’s License.
-With this license teens can drive with no further restrictions.
+After 12 months with a Level One Permit without any suspensions for a year, a teen driver who is at least 17 years old can graduate to a Class D Driver’s License.
+With this license, teens can drive with no further restrictions.

 All teen drivers in Delaware are required to meet the same insurance requirements as adults.
 In most cases, a parent or guardian will take responsibility for providing insurance until the teen establishes a separate residence.
 Teens away at school can remain on the parent or guardian’s policy.